 So, if you want to know if its cheaper to buy an iPhone outright than on a plan, it’s clear that there is very little difference between the two when comparing the overall price of the device only.

-The following table lists a selection of published 24-month plans for the 64GB iPhone 11 on Canstar Blue’s database, listed in order of standard cost from the lowest to highest and then by data allowance, largest to smallest.
-Use our comparison tool to see plans from a range of providers.
-This table includes products with links to a referral partner.
+The following table compares a selection of 24-month 128GB iPhone 15 plans as published on Canstar Blue’s database, listed in order of their standard monthly cost, from the lowest to highest and then by data allowance, largest to smallest.
+Use our phone plan comparison tool to compare plans from a range of providers.
+This is a selection of products with links to a referral partner.

 Is it cheaper to buy a Samsung phone outright or on a plan?

-As another example, if you were looking to buy the 128GB Samsung Galaxy S20 5G device, here is what you would pay outright (from the Samsung store) compared to buying the phone on a plan:
+As another example, if you were looking to buy the 128GB Samsung Galaxy S23 phone, here is what you would pay outright (from the Samsung store) compared to buying the phone on a plan:

 Buying outright or on a plan makes very little difference in the overall cost of a Samsung device when comparing the prices (excluding phone plan fees).
 Samsung also offers financing, but over your choice of 12, 24 or 36 months.
 Like Apple, you’ll need to use an eligible credit card to access the 0% interest, compared to buying on a phone plan where you’re billed monthly and not tied to paying with a credit card.